In this guide you will find:

 To enable the feature navigate in WordPress Dashboard of your site Settings > FV Player Pro > Setup tab > Pro Features and tick the Custom start/end time checkbox.
 Click Save All Changes.

 Now you can set a custom time in FV Player shortcode editor - you can find it under the Video tab > Start/End.
-The time format for to be used is "hh:mm:ss" - you can also find it by hovering the mouse pointer over the question mark icon (?).
+The time format to be used is "hh:mm:ss" - you can also find it by hovering the mouse pointer over the question mark icon (?).

 When you are creating a playlist, you can add a custom start/end time for each video individually.
 Just open the playlist item you want and edit the option the same way as in a single video.

 Just add the startend="" attribute into your shortcode.
 The value of this attribute has to be in this format "hh:mm:ss-hh:mm:ss".
 The first half is for start time, the second is end time.
 Use a colon ':' for separating seconds, minutes and hours, otherwise it might not work properly.
-You don't need to use the full format, but it's clearer.
+You don't need to use the full format, but it's clearer that way.
 If you are adding a playlist, the time ranges will be separated by a semicolon ";" in the shortcode.

 [fvplayer src="your-video" playlist="your-video2;your-video3" startend="58:45-1:00:01;12:15-30:24;2:15-10:54"]